 traversal of the cells

-Several different traversal methods are presented in this Section.
-As an illustration, the map presented in Section 5.1 was used.
+Several different traversal methods are presented in this section.
+The map presented in Section 5.1 is used as an illustration.

-Map of the parking lot
+Map of the car park

-The parking lot consists of only one floor, the black areas represent the obstacles (the possible free parking spaces are also considered as obstacles).
+The car park consists of only one floor, with the black areas representing the obstacles (the possible free parking spaces are also considered as obstacles).
 The red X represents the preferred location.
-The map of this parking lot can be seen in Figure 9.
-The decomposed map can be seen in Figure 10 (rectangular decomposition was used) and the assigned distance values by the wavefront algorithm can be seen in Figure 11.
+The map of this car park can be seen in Figure 9, the decomposed map can be seen in Figure 10 (rectangular decomposition was used) and the assigned distance values from the wavefront algorithm can be seen in Figure 11.

 All the algorithms stop when the step number exceeds a given number, which depends on the number of cells.
 The maximal step number of the following simulations is 57.